 51.-Go to a Hot Spring while in the mountains.
 There are many and you just have to look at some travel books to find out where.

-52.- Enjoy every minute of your excursion and immerse yourself in the culture.
+52.- Enjoy every minute of your trip to Northern India.
+Immerse yourself in the culture and have a great experience.
 After all, you are on vacation!